 Is fainting at the altar part of your dream wedding?
 Check out Glo magazine’s “The Most Embarrassing Wedding Fails Ever“

-Read a portion of Sherry’s interview with Time magazine about missionary life in the Peruvian Amazon jungle.
+Read Sherry’s interview with Time magazine about missionary life in the Peruvian Amazon jungle.
 This interview was given on the very sad occasion of the untimely death of her missionary colleague and the colleague’s infant daughter whose plane was shot down over the Amazon River.
 Read the story, “A Mission Interrupted,” by Amanda Ripley here.
 A related story, “Missionaries’ Church Casts Net Wide,” by Gustav Niebuhr also appeared in

 “You’re a nice girl, but . . . “ Sherry Boykin speaks on “Mr. Wonderful.”
 Listen closely, because Sherry drops a real BUT-KICKER AT 1:49!